AnthonyBronca/may-2023-notes/Week-34/day-5/game-plan.md

 Total Time Allowed: 2 hours

-Multiple Choice - 10 questions, 1 Pt each
+- Multiple Choice - 10 questions, 1 Pt each
-Coding - 23 points
+- Coding - 23 points

-Total Points - 33 points
+- Total Points - 33 points
+- Passing Score - 26 points

 ### Resources allowed
 For this assessment, you may use the following resources: